SoftHu/tos_avg/En/GLP_2.md

 Hmm?
 Such a cute guy...
 Just my type.
-I heard the Prince's riddle was solved by 'Hero'.
+I heard the Prince's riddle was solved by a brave adventurer.
 That must be you, right?
 You're quite famous among us Gulu Bobo people...]
 1719156857777177 -->1719157783831577{ }